Nasal bone

 The nasal bones are two small oblong bones, varying in size and form in different individuals; they are placed side by side at the middle and upper part of the face and by their junction, form the bridge of the upper one third of the nose.

-Each has two surfaces and four borders.
+In humans, each has two surfaces and four borders.

 Structure

 There is heavy variation in the structure of the nasal bones, accounting for the differences in sizes and shapes of the nose seen across different people.
 Angles, shapes, and configurations of both the bone and cartilage are heavily varied between individuals.
 Broadly, most nasal bones can be categorized as "V-shaped" or "S-shaped" but these are not scientific or medical categorizations.
 When viewing anatomical drawings of these bones, consider that they are unlikely to be accurate for a majority of people.

 The two nasal bones are joined at the midline internasal suture and make up the bridge of the nose.